mrnekrozyt/Streaming-24-7-RPC/README.md

 - Then copy the **Client ID**
 - Then paste it on the index.js on the line 18

-DO NOT GIVE YOUR TOKEN TO OTHERS!
+# DO NOT GIVE YOUR TOKEN TO OTHERS!
-Giving your token to someone else will give them the ability to log into your account without the password or 2FA.
+**Giving your token to someone else will give them the ability to log into your account without the password or 2FA.**

+# DO NOT INVITE SOMEBODY TO YOUR REPL!
+**Inviting somebody to your repl literally means that your giving them full access to your repl including your secrets tab.**

 > ⭐ Feel free to Star the Repository if this helped you! ;)